frontity/docs/docs/api-reference-1/wordpress-source.md

   - **`link`**: string` Link representing a REST API endpoint or custom handler
   - _`options`_: `object` _(optional)_
     - _`force`_: `boolean` The entities should be fetched again.
+- **Return value**
+  - `Promise` it doesn't return data but a promise that is resolved when the action is finished (and state is updated)

 {% endhint %}